Le Poet-Laval, Drome tourism & sightseeing

 Listed among the 'most beautiful villages in France, Le Poet-Laval is situated in the Drome department (Rhone-Alps region) about 20 kilometres to the east of Montelimar.

 Exploring Le Poet-Laval

-Pass along the streets through the cluster of houses that constitutes the village to reach the medieval castle and remains of the church above le Poet-Laval, the main monuments of importance and around which the medieval village originally developed.
+During your visit you will pass along the streets through the cluster of houses that constitutes the village to reach the medieval castle and remains of the church above le Poet-Laval: these are the main monuments of importance and around which the medieval village originally developed.

 The substantial castle donjon (the remainder of the castle was destroyed at the time of the revolution) and the roman style chapel were built in the 12th century by the Hospitaliers, both for defensive military reasons and also as a resting place for pilgrims.

 The ornate window in the donjon was added in the 15th century. it was also about this time that the Salon des Commandeurs' was constructed against the ramparts as an addition to the castle.

 Museum of Dauphinois Protestantism